top of page

 This evening, the Captain and officers joined us for dinner in the lovely Lindstrom; many guests also enjoyed dining with some new dinner companions.

-Caption TJ updated us on our progress and confirmed it is going well; we have good seas but expect this to change.
-We are on schedule to dock in Miami on Thursday morning as planned.
-Our Captain is incredible and has the passenger's comfort as his top priority.
+Caption TJ updated us on our progress and confirmed it is going well; we have good seas, but expect this to change.
+We are scheduled to dock in Miami on Thursday morning as planned.
+Our Captain is incredible and has the passengers' comfort as his top priority.

-Considering the obstacles we have faced with Hurricane Fiona & Ian, we have been blessed.
-As we crossed from Canada to the US this morning and were greeted with some tumultuous waters, the weather gods are on strike, a dramatic change from the day before.
+Considering the obstacles we have faced with Hurricanes Fiona and Ian, we have been blessed.
+As we crossed from Canada to the US this morning and were greeted with some tumultuous waters, the weather gods were on strike, a dramatic change from the day before.

 Day 51 - At Sea, North Atlantic Ocean, US